jorabin/KeePassJava2/readme.md

       KdbxCreds creds = new KdbxCreds("123".getBytes());
       InputStream inputStream = getClass().getClassLoader().getResourceAsStream("test1.kdbx");

-then choose the Jackson based database implementation, and load the database
+then load the database:

-      Database database = JacksonDatabase.load(credentials, inputStream)
+      Database database = KdbxDatabase.load(credentials, inputStream)

-See below for discussion of other database implementations.
-Note that they will not be maintained in the future - and see the following regarding making the storage of passwords more secure.
+> In the past there were a number of different database implementations, at present there are two, one for KDBX (`KdbxDatabase` - previously called `JacksonDatabase`, because it uses Jackson for XML serialization) and one to support the KeePass V2 KDB format (`KdbDatabase`).

 ### Storing Passwords

 There are numerous well-understood problems with storing passwords as Strings in Java.
-See [this discussion](./PropertyValueProtection.md) about the KeePassJava2 approach to storing passwords.
+See [this discussion](./PropertyValueProtection.md) about the KeePassJava2 approach to storing passwords, which is implemented in this release.

-> Available from release 2.2.3 the enhanced **Jackson implementation** is the only KeePassJava2 database implementation that provides a means of storing passwords other than as String.

 ### Discussion